timfiloye/Keeper/README.md

 To run Keeper locally, follow these steps:

 Clone the repository:
 git clone https://github.com/timfiloye/keeper.git
-cd keeper
+cd keeper.

-Install dependencies:
+Install dependencies: npm install.

-npm install

-Start the application:
+Start the application: npm run dev.

-npm run dev
-Open the app:
-Open your web browser and go to http://localhost:3000.
+Open the app: Open your web browser and go to http://localhost:5173.

-Usage
+Usage:
 Add a Note: Click on the "Add" button, enter the title and content of the note, and press "Save".
 Delete a Note: Click on the "Delete" button on the note you want to remove.